palewire/first-news-app/docs/index.rst

     $ python app.py

-In ``detail.html`` you can use the rest of the data fields to write a sentence about the victim and print out the summary that's been written in the data file.
+In ``detail.html`` you can use the rest of the data fields to write a sentence about the victim.

 .. code-block:: html
     :emphasize-lines: 5-10